Panetta Congressional Internship

 • Interns return to California: early November 2024

-• Interns begin work on the policy paper and reflective journal assignments: mid-November 2024
+• Interns begin work on the policy paper and reflective journal assignments: in mid-November 2024

 • The policy paper and reflective journal assignments are due to Panetta Institute: early December 2024